ankschoubey/old-blog/_posts/2021-09-26-how-i-learn-x.md

 layout: post
 comments: true
 description:
-categories: [draft]
+categories: []
 last_modified_at: 2021-09-23T20:52:08.052481
 permalink: /learning-strategy/
-hide: true
-title: Learning Strategy
+title: Learning Strategies
 ---

 These are some strategies I use to learn any new thing including programming languages.